Forget all about turkey with these three ways to have venison for Thanksgiving.

 Like barbecued brisket?
 Then you'll love a pastrami roast.
 If you want some for sandwich meat, carve off slices as people dine.
 Slice the leftovers thin, and pile high on rye for a pastrami sandwich better than any New Yorker can get.
 It would make for a fantastic Thanksgiving main course.

-If your friends and family still whine about not getting turkey after eating these dishes, you need to get new friends and family because the ones you have are awful.
+If your friends and family still whine about not getting Thanksgiving or Christmas turkey after eating these dishes, you need to get new friends and family.
+Anyone who doesn't appreciate a meal focussed around great-tasting venison loin doesn't appreciate good food.